Local grocery stores stocked and ready

 Local grocery stores are keeping customers from panicking, at least panicking about limited hurricane supplies.

-Stocked and ready, some local stores like Walmart and Piggly Wiggly are planning to keep their doors open and placing extra shipments as Hurricane Dorian heads up the coast.
+Stocked and ready, some local stores like Walmart, The Fresh Market and Piggly Wiggly are planning to keep their doors open and placing extra shipments as Hurricane Dorian heads up the coast.

 Piggly Wiggly’s Surfside Beach location will be recieving two truck loads of high demand hurricane items including extra nonperishable canned goods, cases of water, bags of ice, and toiletries people need for hurricane preparedness.